UFSEC/Clubfinity/README.md

 - In the bottom half of the dialog you should be able to see System Variables listed.
 Find out if there’s a Path variable, select it and click Edit.
 If there’s no Path variable click New.
 - If there are other paths already in your Path variable, you can click New to add a new one.
 Just paste the path to your npm installation `(C:\Users\<USERNAME>\AppData\Roaming\npm)` in the field here.
 Click Ok and now try running your command again in a new terminal.
 This should be resolved.

+If you receive an error about python like "can't find python executable" then you need to install Python and run the following command:
+``npm --add-python-to-path=‘true’ --debug install --global windows-build-tools```

 ### What now?